Ben Stahl (artist): Art theft

 Stahl painted a series of fifteen paintings in the 1950s, commissioned by the Catholic Press.
 Modeled after the fourteen Stations of the Cross with a fifteenth titled Resurrection, because he wanted the series to end positively, each oil painting was six feet by nine feet (1.8 × 2.7 m).

 Stahl opened The Museum of the Cross, which featured all fifteen paintings, his The Moment of Silent Prayer, and others of his work, some on loan from other museums, and gold rosaries.

 Norman Rockwell sent Stahl a letter dated June 3, 1968, which read, "Those Museum of the Cross pictures are absolutely fabulous.
 The rest of us are just illustrators, but you are among the masters and I am filled with admiration."

 Early on April 16, 1969, all the artwork from the museum, except two paintings, including The Moment of Silent Prayer, which Stahl called a "miracle picture", as it had already survived a 1967 fire that destroyed Chicago's convention center, were stolen from the museum and never recovered.

 Stahl had invested most of his money into the museum.

-The investigation into the theft was reopened in 2013 by the Sarasota County sheriff's department and Interpol Washington.
+In 1993, a television episode of Unsolved Mysteries featured the theft.
+The investigation into the theft was reopened in 2013 by the Sarasota County sheriff's department and Interpol Washington, but As of as of 2023 it had yielded no success.